htd7z/Wordle/README.md

 * Yellow highlighting means that the letter is in the word, but in the wrong spot.
 * Green highlighting means that the letter is in the word and is in the right spot.

-_See documentation below under the screenshot._
+_See documentation and Replit file below._

 <img src="screen.png"
      alt="screenshot"